Holiday meals filled with carbs, salty snacks and bubbly cocktails are tasty going down, but often leave us feeling bloated.

 Bloating can be frustrating and uncomfortable.
 While the discomfort likely leaves you wanting to lie on the couch, movement is actually one of the best ways to find relief.

-If you are begrudgingly reaching for your sneakers, hold on.
-You’ll be happy to hear that it’s not cardio exercise, but gentle, slow stretching that is the most effective way to debloat.
+Walking can help.
+But if you can't imagine lacing up your sneakers, you’ll be happy to hear that gentle, slow stretching is an effective way to debloat.
 Twisting motions in particular help improve circulation, helping your body release tension and excess gas.
 So if you’re feeling bloated, performing Pilates-inspired moves with gentle twists is the way to go.

 Even as a health expert who closely watches my diet, I still get bloated sometimes.
 Often the last thing I want to do is move, but once I get down on the ground and start stretching, my stomach feels less like a balloon and I am able to move around much more comfortably.